 Montana Consumer Data Privacy Act

-The MCDPA applies to for-profit entities that:
+The MTCDPA applies to entities that:

 - Conduct business or provide products or services to residents of Montana (consumers), and